loomchild/interactive-animated-list-vuetify/README.md

-# change-vuetify-font
+# interactive-animated-list-vuetify

-> A project demonstrating how to change fonts in Vuetify.js with Nuxt.js
+> A project demonstrating how to implement an interactive animated list in Vuetify.js

 ## Build Setup